Gag Law (Puerto Rico): Passage

 In 1948, the Senate passed a bill that restricted expressions of ideas related to the nationalist movement.
 The Senate at the time was controlled by the PPD and presided over by Luis Muñoz Marín.

 The bill, known as Law 53 and the Ley de la Mordaza (Gag Law), passed the legislature was signed into law on June 10, 1948, by the U.S.-appointed governor of Puerto Rico Jesús T. Piñero.
 It closely resembled the anti-communist Smith Law passed in the United States.

 The law prohibited owning or displaying a Puerto Rican flag anywhere, even in one's own home.
-It also became a crime to speak against the U.S. government; to speak in favor of Puerto Rican independence; to print, publish, sell or exhibit any material intended to paralyze or destroy the insular government; or to organize any society, group or assembly of people with a similar destructive intent.
+It also became a crime to sing a patriotic song; to speak against the U.S. government; to speak in favor of Puerto Rican independence; to print, publish, sell or exhibit any material intended to paralyze or destroy the insular government; or to organize any society, group or assembly of people with a similar destructive intent.
 Anyone accused and found guilty of disobeying the law could be sentenced to ten years imprisonment, a fine of $10,000 (US), or both.

 Dr. Leopoldo Figueroa, a member of the Partido Estadista Puertorriqueño (Puerto Rican Statehood Party) and the only non-PPD member of the Puerto Rico House of Representatives, said the law was repressive and in direct violation of the First Amendment of the U.S. Constitution, which guarantees Freedom of Speech.
 He noted that Puerto Ricans had been granted US citizenship and were covered by its constitutional guarantees.